MetalBunker/WashingBot/README.md

 #### Start

-Start button has been pressed and WashingBot is waiting a bit before start sensing movement to detect washing start.
+Start button has been pressed and WashingBot is waiting a bit before start sensing movement to detect the beginning of the washing process.
 This is done in order to give the user time to place the phone over the washing machine.

 #### Waiting Washing Start